Margin Trading on WhiteBIT

 A key aspect of margin trading is that traders can profit from both price increases and decreases.
 Opening long positions is one of the most common trading strategies.
 These positions are opened to gain profits from the price appreciation of an asset.
 Traders anticipate that the asset’s price will rise, allowing them to sell the instrument at a profit.

-In contrast to long positions, short positions involve the trader borrowing the asset and selling it on the open market at the current price.
+In contrast to long positions, short positions involve the trader borrowing the asset and selling it on the open сrypto market at the current price.
 Subsequently, they wait for a decline in the asset’s price, buy back the borrowed amount at a lower price, repay the borrowed amount with interest, and retain the profit, which is the difference between the selling and buying prices.
 However, the investor will incur a loss if the asset’s price increases.

 What Is Leverage?

-Leverage is a loan provided by an exchange for conducting trading operations.
+Leverage is a loan provided by an cryptocurrency exchange for conducting trading operations.
 It determines the ratio between one’s own capital and the amount of loan that a user can obtain.
 With leverage, you can increase your initial account balance by several times.

 In the case of margin trading, funds are locked as collateral for an open trading position.
-This means you are trading with your funds, so spending the borrowed funds in any way is impossible.
+It means you are trading with your funds, so spending the borrowed funds in any way is impossible.

 How Does Margin Trading Work?